Dell'Osso - Genealogy

 History of Bernalda

-From Camerda to Bernalda: short historical annotations of the homeland, by Nunzio DiBiase (HTML) (PDF)
+From Camerda to Bernalda: short historical annotations of the homeland, by Nunzio DiBiase (PDF)

 About Bernalda